Updated 19 Dec 2017

-A study by Segovia-Siapco et al. published this year examined if in male teenagers who consume more soya foods than the average American/European there is a connection between soya isoflavone intake and the age at pubarche.
+A study by Segovia-Siapco et al. published in 2017 examined if in male teenagers who consume more soya foods than the average American/European, there is a connection between soya isoflavone intake and the age at pubarche.
 “Pubarche” means the age at which pubic hair first appears.

 Soya isoflavones (also called isoflavonoids) are a type of polyphenol in soya and they can dock to estrogen receptors (ER) in the body.
-Both males and females have these receptors.
-At the ER they can either have a pro-estrogenic effect or an anti-estrogenic effect, or no effect.
+Both males and females have these receptors in many different organs.
+At the ER, isoflavones they can either have pro-estrogenic or anti-estrogenic effects or no effect at all.

 High soya consumers had the age of pubarche half a year earlier than low consumers.
 There was no association of isoflavones with first appearance of facial hair.